JWally/alto-api/README.md

 - Method: GET

 _RESPONSE_
-- Body: The trip-object / record
+- Body: The newly created trip-object / record
--       which contains the driver's ID and the
+- - which contains the driver's ID and the
--       vehicle's ID
+- - vehicle's ID

 # what do I do with it